calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * come from troubled homes
 * Don't appear to learn change or grow

+How to deal with these
+* This is not your fault
+* You can't change everyone you meet
-This is not your fault.
-You should perform your role as normal.
-Use the school scansion system.
+* You should perform your role as normal
+* Use the school scansion system
-There will be specialist SEN and Behavioural specialists in your school.
+* There will be specialist SEN and Behavioural specialists in your school
-See support/advice when needed.
+* Seek support/advice when needed

 Story: My Year 11 Friday P5 group.
 What my line manager said.